AI CAPABILITY • LANDSCAPE

 European AI models

 European-founded AI company offering competitive models with strong performance-to-cost ratios.
 Open-weight models available for self-hosting, with API access for convenience.
+Le Chat Pro is one of the privacy-first tools commonly used on the "private side" of a Public/Private wall for solo regulated practices.

 Strengths: